TLe2023/DirectMarketing/README.md

 - Prospects tend to subscribe when they are over 60.
 However, observations concentrate at the age of 30-40 and people tend to accept less than reject at this age.
 - Acceptance concentrates at the first contact (campaign = 1)
-- Client who was not previously contacted is mostly not subscribed.
 - People tend to subscribe more when the employment variation rate is below zero or Euribor rate below 3 or number of employees is below 5,100.

 ![fig5](images/target_numeric_features_violinplot.png)